amrsanu/pytest_framework/README.md

     - Mark the class with the marker decorator, All the test function inside the class will be added to that marker group.
     - No need to put the same decorator for similar test functions, group them in a same function
     - Classes can also have multiple markers.

+## Fixtures

+- About

+  - Functions used to manage the apps state and dependencies.
+They provide data for testing and wide range of value types when explicitly called.
+  - Runs before/after each test function to which it is applied

+- Usage
+  - -v: To run in verbose mode
+  - -m: To specify the marker
+  - -s: To display the prints in the console

+- Features

+  - Create a python file "conftest.py" to define all the fixtures, pytest will snoop all the fixture
+  - No need to inport the fixtures in the modules,
+  - Fixtures created in "conftest.py" is accessible to same directory/file and recursive inner firectories/files
+  - It will handle the teardown on its own
+    - Use yield to return the instance to the calling function.
+    - Any statement after the yield will be a teardown
+  - Scope
+    - function: Every function will get 1 instance
+    - session: The complete session will get only one instance